Jhen Wen Academy: History

 The academies was originally built in 1797 as Wen Chang Temple to worship five major heavenly emperors of learning during the Qing Dynasty rule of Taiwan.
-It was the place where Jhen Wen Club was established for scholars to study about poetry.
-In 1812, an academy for classical learning was proposed and it was completed one year later and renamed Jhen Wen Academy.
-On 8 October 1979, the place was listed as national class 3 historic spot by the Ministry of the Interior and became a historic monument in 1985.
+It was the place where Jhen Wen Club was established for scholars to study poetry.
+In 1812, an academy for classical learning was proposed.
+It was completed one year later and renamed Jhen Wen Academy.
+On 8 October 1979, the site was tentatively listed as a class 3 national monument by the Ministry of the Interior and officially became a historic monument in 1985.
 Renovation was made for the great gate which was finished in 1989.

 Architecture

-The academy has only two layers.
-The main hall and the wing room are made of bricks.
-The statues on the roof have shapes of flowers and birds.
-Stony drums are put in front of the middle door and act as one part of foundation of pillars.
+The academy has two floors.
+The main hall and the wing room are constructed of bricks.
+The roof is adorned with various sculptures in the shapes of flowers and birds.
+Stone drums are placed in front of the middle door and act as part of foundation of pillars.
 Sculptures can be divided into stone carving and wood carving.